 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

-Anyone who has to pay Council Tax can apply.
-However Council Tax Support is there to help people on low income to pay their Council Tax bill.
-It is assessed by looking at your:
+Anyone who has to pay Council Tax can apply, however Council Tax Support is there to help people on low income to pay their Council Tax bill and is assessed by looking at your:

 You will not be entitled to Council Tax Support if you have savings of over £16,000 (unless you are in receipt of Guaranteed Pension Credit)

 If you are of working age you will pay at least 20% of your Council Tax bill.
 If you are entitled to Council Tax Support this figure will show as a deduction on your Council Tax bill.

 Find out more from our page on How your benefit is calculated.
 You can also find out what you may be entitled too by using GOV.UK's Benefits calculators.

 We need certain information and evidence from you to process your claim as quickly as possible.
 See our page on Information and evidence needed for Housing and Council Tax Support claims.

 Your application will be processed as soon as possible.
 You can help to speed up your application by making sure you supply all the right information.
 To find out what you will need to supply see our page on Information and evidence needed for Housing and Council Tax Support claims.